Global Warming Is Now a “Medical Emergency” That Could Wipe Out 50 Years of Global Health Gains

 Mosquitoes of the genus Culex are painful and persistent biters and they will gladly fly into your house to bite you.
 They bite at dusk and after dark, and they can spread West Nile virus.
 On the upside, however, they are not strong fliers and won’t fly long distances from where they hatched.
 And, they’d prefer to bite a bird than a human.
 A common Culex species in the U.S. is C. pipiens, the Northern House mosquito.

 Then there’s the genus Aedes, which includes A. aegypti and A. albopictus, the Asian Tiger mosquito.
-The former is not a problem in […]
+The former is not a problem in the […]

 Read the Full Article